Fire knife: Modern use

 The Samoan Siva Afi has become an integral part of any Polynesian Luau or show.
 Many other Polynesian Islands have implemented the Siva Afi into their own Island shows especially in the Islands of Tahiti, Hawai'i, Cook Islands Fiji and Tonga.
 Because of the close familial tribal ties with the aforementioned Islands and the Samoa Islands, the fire knife dance has almost become homogenized as part of those Islands' own culture.

 In the mid 20th century, the ancient traditions were commercialized and westernized.
 Over time, the performing implement has changed.
 The wooden handle gradually lengthened and the blade got shorter.
 Eventually, the exposed portion was part of the handle.
 Some of the moves performed in shows now are more modern and flashy than traditional battle preparations.
 As such, they are often performed at accelerated speeds.
 It is probable that the danger of sharpened blades and the demand for multiple daily shows by top performers has caused the sharpened blade to disappear entirely from commercial performances.

+Some modern training tools use practice batons or LED-based equipment to simulate fire knife performance in safer environments.
+These systems allow performers to rehearse timing, rotation, and spatial control without the risks associated with open flame or sharpened blades.

 Now, when one travels to Hawaii, it is quite common to see commercial 'Fire Knife Dancing' performed with wooden or aluminum poles wrapped in towels.
 These performances are often part of Luau festivities or Polynesian shows that include Poi Ball performances.